nilearn/nilearn/README.rst

 * Python >= 2.6,
 * setuptools
-* Numpy >= 1.3
+* Numpy >= 1.7
-* SciPy >= 0.7
+* SciPy >= 0.11
 * Scikit-learn >= 0.12.1
 * Nibabel >= 1.1.0.
-This configuration almost matches the Ubuntu 10.04 LTS release from April 2010, except for scikit-learn, which must be installed separately.
+This configuration corresponds to versions about the end of 2012.

-Running the examples requires matplotlib >= 0.99.1
+Running the examples requires matplotlib >= 1.2

 If you want to run the tests, you need nose >= 1.2.1 and coverage >= 3.6.